Mohagames205/voxum-rewritten/README.md

 # Voxum client (indev)
+## Because of my exams, the develoment of voxum is paused until 3 February 2023

 Voxum is a proximity voice chatting application for Minecraft Bedrock Edition.
 This plugin allows you to enhance your gameplay!

 > **Warning**: This project is **not done** and doesn't work yet!
 Wait until further notice!